gradle/gradle-talks/talks/c-plus-plus/src/slides/01-slides.md

 A component is a high-level description of the software.

-A library or executable is made up of one or more _binaries_.
+A library or executable can produce one or more _binaries_.
 A binary is bound to a particular target environment.

 ![components](img/components.svg)